b-wuyts/mfmcl/README.md

 INSTALLATION

+1) Download the paclet file from the release link.

-Run in Mathematica: PacletInstall[dir<>"mfmcl-1.0.paclet"] Here, 'dir' is the directory of the paclet.
+2) Run in Mathematica: PacletInstall[dir<>"mfmcl-1.0.paclet"]
+    (here, 'dir' is the directory of the paclet)

 Note that IGraph/M needs to be installed as well (see above).